Skip to main content

 Why was this study done?

-Nearly 500 children are found to have acute myeloid leukemia (AML) each year in the U.S. About half of these children are cured with standard therapy, which means they show no signs of leukemia for five years.
+Nearly 500 children are found to have acute myeloid leukemia (AML) each year in the U.S. About half of these children are cured with standard therapy, which means they show no signs of leukemia for 5 years.

-This study’s main goal was to improve the cure rate of children and adolescents with AML.
+The study’s main goal was to improve the cure rate of children and adolescents with AML.

 The study’s other goals were to: